Books I Read in 2018May 12, 2019 books

 Eclectic, engrossing and thoroughly enjoyable.
 From Ada Lovelace and Charles Babbage to Maxwell and Einstein to Shanon and Turing: Gleick’s masterful prose captures both the ideas and personalities of the men and women who made the world what it is today.
 Apart from the lucid explanation of the foundations of information theory, the book is packed full of fascinating historical accounts.
 To top it off is the brilliant synthesis and narrative.
 Would highly recommend.

 A parable new India relating individuality’s struggle for freedom from the societal forces of class and caste that seek to imprison it.
 The narrative while being deeply allegorical is at the same time raw, visceral and credulous.
 Devoid of any idealistic or ideological pretensions, the story of Balram Halwai’s rise paints a wholly unflattering yet undeniably accurate picture of modern India.
 Would highly recommend.

 A gushing homage from a DOOM fanboy meant for other video game fanboys.
 While the detailed technical discussions of early games are interesting, the book’s focus is on the behind the scenes drama between John Carmack and John Romero.
 An inordinate amount of prose is spent on trite character profiles which makes parts of the book an absolute chore to read.
 Would not recommend.

 Artemis by Andy Weir

-Like The Martian but on the moon with added criminal intrigue.
+Like The Martian but on the moon and with added criminal intrigue.
 The action-packed plot is complemented by charming and extremely likeable characters.
 While the science is solid the writing is anything but.
-The dialogue which is mostly unambitious turns wince-inducing in some places.
+The mostly unambitious dialogue turns wince-inducing in places.
 Overall, a quick and enjoyable read.
 Would recommend.